 There is so much more to learn than we can cover in our limited class time.
-Make the most of your college experience by reading the text and other sources beyond what is called for in the exams.
-It will also make your answers all the more insightful.
-Note that there is a huge mass of information in this course and much of it cannot be covered in lectures; however, you are still responsible for this material for the exams.
+Make the most of your college experience by reading the text and other sources beyond what is called for in the papers.
+It will also make your papers all the more insightful.
+Note that there are no assigned papers for many parts of the text; however, you are still responsible for this material for the final exam.

 My preferred teaching style is interactive lecture, derived from the teaching philosophy that little is learned until responses are made (either verbally or written).
+What we shall be covering is the basis of the Liberal Arts Curriculum, also known as the Great Conversation.
+Join in.